The hepatitis C virus (HCV) is a liver disease caused by a viral infection. If left untreated, the virus can lead to serious liver damage.

 - ombitasvir, paritaprevir, and ritonavir (Technivie)

 - If you have a history of illicit drug use, get help in trying to quit.
-Avoiding contact with needles used by others is perhaps the biggest single step you can take to prevent infection or even reinfection.
+Avoiding contact with needles used by others is the biggest single step you can take to prevent infection or reinfection.